Home/UFC

 Article continues below this ad

 Chimaev’s nickname is proof that he is still deeply connected to his native place.
-The word ‘Borz’ translates to ‘wolf’ in Chechen, which is the language of Chimaev’s homeland Chechnya.
+The word ‘Borz’ directly translates to ‘wolf’ in Chechen, the language of Chimaev’s homeland Chechnya.
 In Chechen culture, the wolf represents bravery, strength, and loyalty.
 It is also the region’s national animal.

-Fans may agree that several characteristics of a wolf are reflected in Chimaev’s combat style.
+Fight fans may agree that several characteristics of a wolf are reflected in Chimaev’s combat style.
 He dominates his opponents with his wrestling and striking prowess in the octagon.
 And much like wolves, Chimaev is always on the prowl to ‘kill somebody’ as he puts it.
+Even his Instagram profile picture is that of a fierce wolf!

 Interestingly enough, Chimaev did not choose the name for himself.
-Chimaev’s instructor Andreas Michael gave him the moniker ‘Borz’ after witnessing his training sessions.
+Chimaev’s former coach Andreas Michael gave him the moniker ‘Borz’ after witnessing his training sessions.
 But why did he choose this name for his student?

 Michael once mentioned that the 29-year-old’s aggressiveness and tenacity made him look like a wolf.
 After watching his performances in the cage, not many would disagree with that opinion.
 However, is there another reason behind the nickname?